DeraTechDesign/diode_js/README.md

   New Constructor:
   - `new BindPort(connection, portsConfig)`
     - `connection` (DiodeConnection): An instance of `DiodeConnection`.
-    - `portsConfig` (object): A configuration object where keys are local ports and values are objects with `targetPort` and `deviceIdHex`.
+    - `portsConfig` (object): A configuration object where keys are local ports and values are objects with:
-      Example: `{ 3002: { targetPort: 80, deviceIdHex: "5365baf29cb7ab58de588dfc448913cb609283e2" } }`
-      Note: deviceIdHex can be provided with or without the '0x' prefix.
+      - `targetPort` (number): The target port on the device.
+      - `deviceIdHex` (string): The device ID in hexadecimal format (with or without '0x' prefix).
+      - `protocol` (string, optional): The protocol to use ("tls", "tcp", or "udp").
+Defaults to "tls".

 - **Methods**:
   - `bind()`: Binds all configured local ports to their target ports on the devices.
-  - `addPort(localPort, targetPort, deviceIdHex)`: Adds a new port binding configuration. deviceIdHex can include '0x' prefix.
+  - `addPort(localPort, targetPort, deviceIdHex, protocol)`: Adds a new port binding configuration.
+    - `protocol` (string, optional): The protocol to use.
+Can be "tls", "tcp", or "udp".
+Defaults to "tls".
   - `removePort(localPort)`: Removes a port binding configuration.
   - `bindSinglePort(localPort)`: Binds a single local port to its target.
   - `closeAllServers()`: Closes all active server instances.